-The suspension, revocation, modification or grant with condition of a permit by the Issuing Authority upon finding that the holder is not in compliance with the approved erosion and sediment control plan; or that the holder is in violation of permit conditions; or that the holder is in violation of any ordinance; shall entitle the person submitting the plan or holding the permit to a hearing before the Fannin County Board of Commissioners within thirty (30) days after receipt by the Issuing Authority of written notice of appeal.
+The suspension, revocation, modification or grant with condition of a permit by the Local Issuing Authority upon finding that the holder is not in compliance with the approved erosion, sediment and pollution control plan; or that the holder is in violation of permit conditions; or that the holder is in violation of any ordinance; shall entitle the person submitting the plan or holding the permit to a hearing before the Fannin County Board of Commissioners within Forty-five (45) days after receipt by the LIA of written notice of appeal.

-B. Judicial Review:

-Any person, aggrieved by a decision or order of the Issuing Authority, AFTER exhausting his administrative remedies, shall have the right to appeal denovo to the Superior Court of Fannin County.
+B. Judicial Review: Any person, aggrieved by a decision or order of the LIA, after exhausting his administrative remedies, shall have the right to appeal denovo to the Superior Court of Fannin County.